Technologicat/mcpyrate/quasiquotes.md

 but usually not much manually written AST-generating code is needed when quasiquotes automate most of it.
 This makes macro code much more readable.

-By default, quasiquoting in `mcpy` is classical, i.e. non-hygienic.
+By default, quasiquoting in `mcpyrate` is classical, i.e. non-hygienic.
 If you're familiar with Common Lisp's `defmacro` (or if you've been reading [Seibel](http://www.gigamonkeys.com/book/) or [Graham](http://paulgraham.com/onlisp.html)), you'll feel almost right at home.